-Ten years on the Moody family were still in Toronto living at 38 Havelock St. Isaac Moody was still in the same trade (Painter), he and his wife Martha had seven children living at home in 1911.
-Evaline age 24, Bookeeper by trade, Florence age 21, Ledger Keeper, Henry age 19, Clerk, Alice age 16, at home, Sidney age 13, Scholar and two additions to the family since the 1901 census, Clarence Phiip, age 19 born 26th April 1901 and Myrtle Dorothy age 8 born 5th November 1902.
+Ten years on in 1911, the Moody family was still in Toronto living at 38 Havelock St. Isaac Moody was still in the same trade (Painter).
+He and his wife Martha had seven children listed at home in 1911.
+Evaline 24 was a Bookeeper.
+Florence was 21 and worked as a Ledger Keeper.
+Henry 19, was a Clerk.
+Alice was 16 and worked ‘ at home’.
+Sidney was a 13 year old Scholar.
+There were two additions to the family since the 1901 census, Clarence Philip, age 9 born 26th April 1901 and Myrtle Dorothy age 8 born 5th November 1902.

-Sidney Moody enlisted into the 77th Depot Battery of the Canadian Field Artillery in Toronto on 25th May 1918, he gave his address as 38, Havelock St. Toronto, trade, Optical Trade, and next of kin as Martha Moody, mother.
+Sidney Moody’s Army records tell us that he enlisted into the 77th Depot Battery of the Canadian Field Artillery in Toronto on 25th May 1918, he gave his address as 38, Havelock St. Toronto, trade, Optical Trade, and his next of kin was named as Martha Moody, his mother.

-After basic training in Canada, Sidney embarked from Quebec on 10th September 1918 aboard the HMAT Themistocles and arrived in London, England on 25th September when he was posted to Witley Army Camp to complete training.
+After basic training in Canada, Sidney embarked from Quebec on 10th September 1918 aboard the HMAT Themistocles and arrived in London, England on 25th September 1918 when he was posted to Whitley Army Camp to complete training.

 Sidney Moody is buried in St. Margaret’s Cemetery, Bodelwyddan.